mased2002/Weather-app/README.md

-this is the readme file that i did on github
+this is the readme file that i did on github . i did this mostly on codepen then copied it to my file.